 ‘Salvation is no precarious half-measure but a foundation laid in heaven.’
 (E.K.
 Simpson)

-Shielded – Gk. phroureo, ‘guarded, kept safe, carefully watched’.
-Grudem says that ‘shielded’ only gives half the meaning: ‘The word can mean both “kept from escaping” and “protected from attack,” and perhaps both kinds of guarding are intended here: God is preserving believers from escaping out of his kingdom, and he is protecting them from external attacks.’
+Protected – Gk. phroureo, ‘guarded, kept safe, carefully watched’.
+Grudem says that ‘shielded’ [NIV] only gives half the meaning: ‘The word can mean both “kept from escaping” and “protected from attack,” and perhaps both kinds of guarding are intended here: God is preserving believers from escaping out of his kingdom, and he is protecting them from external attacks.’
 The present participle gives the sense of, ‘you are continually being guarded’ (Grudem again).

 Believers are not passive: they are guarded by God’s power through faith.
 We exercise trust in God, but his power enables us to do so.